Request a Presentation

 Online Dating Safety (60-75 min)

 • This interactive presentation is designed to help students increase self-awareness around online dating, gain skills to communicate expectations and establish personal boundaries, identify red flags, and develop a safety plan for online dating interactions.
+This program offers space to discuss the evolution of communicating online through text, calls, social media, etc. and what this means for developing healthy relationships.

-Responding to a report of Sexual Misconduct (60-75 min)
+Responding to a Report of Sexual Misconduct (60–75 min)

-• Participants will gain clarity about the roles of confidential employees versus responsible employees and their differing reporting obligations under the UA-03 Discrimination, Harassment and Sexual Misconduct Policy.
+• Participants will gain clarity about the roles of confidential employees versus responsible employees and their differing reporting obligations under the UA-03 Discrimination, Harassment, and Sexual Misconduct Policy.
 Participants will also learn and practice skills in responding when someone discloses experiencing sexual misconduct, offering support, and connecting them to campus and community resources.
-This presentation is ideal for student leaders, student mentors, faculty and staff.
+This presentation is ideal for student leaders, student mentors, faculty, and staff.

 8 Dimensions of Wellness (50–75 minutes)